Prem Geet 3

-Prem Geet 3 (प्रेम गीत ३) is a 2022 Nepali language film, also dubbed & released in Hindi over Nepal & India, directed by Chhetan Gurung and Santosh Sen under the banner of Aasusen Films Production (Nepal), Reltic Pictures (India) and Sparkling Studio (India).
+Prem Geet 3 (प्रेम गीत ३) is a 2022 Nepali language film, also dubbed and released in Hindi over Nepal and India, directed by Chhetan Gurung and Santosh Sen under the banner of Aasusen Films Production (Nepal), Reltic Pictures (India) and Sparkling Studio (India).
 It is the first Indo-Nepali joint production film; the first film to be released in both Nepali and Hindi simultaneously.
 It was expected to be released in 80 to 90 countries and in 500 to 1,000 cinema halls in India.
 Sen made his directorial debut through this film.
 The film was released on September 23, 2022.
 The majority of the filming took place in upper Manang with the remaining taking place on sets built in Kritipur.
 The film features Pradeep Khadka, Kristina Gurung, Shiva Shrestha, and Sunil Thapa in lead role.
 Gurung made her debut through this film; she was selected after outperforming the other 27,013 participants at the audition.

 Earlier films in the franchise, Prem Geet and Prem Geet 2 were huge commercial success.
 Prem Geet 3 claims to have sold its distribution rights in India for ₹4 crore.
 The film was renamed Vishwajitam for Hindi version, but it was later changed back to Prem Geet 3.
 The film is also set to be released in China in Chinese language.

 Prem Geet 3 is made on a budget of NRs.
 4 crore, making it one of the most expensive Nepali film; the film was initially scheduled to release on April 10, 2020, and then rescheduled to February 25, 2021.
 However, both releases were postponed due to the COVID-19 pandemic's aftermath shutting many cinemas in the country.